McDonald's faces class action over 'pervasive sexual harassment'

 Sexual harassment allegations have plagued McDonald’s since 2016, when it first faced a wave of complaints filed with the Equal Opportunity Employment Commission.

-McDonald’s also faces another class action in Michigan, as well as individual lawsuits.
+McDonald’s also faces another class action lawsuit in Michigan, as well as individual lawsuits.

 About 95% of McDonald’s U.S. restaurants are run by franchisees rather than by McDonald’s itself.
 The company has argued that it cannot be held responsible for harassment in its franchise restaurants, and a federal appeals court in California agreed with that view last year.